Loading...

 Category A

-Black tuxedo with white shirt and black bow tie, black socks and polished black shoes.
+Black tuxedo with dinner jacket, white shirt and black bow tie, black socks and polished black shoes.

 Category B

-Ankle length black dress with full skirt or black full palazzo pants, tailored black pants, or long skirt and blouse (sleeves past elbow, no décolletage, no sheer fabric), black hosiery, formal black shoes
+Must be Ankle length black dress (no sheath dress) with full skirt or black full palazzo pants, tailored leg long black pants, or long loose skirt (all black long dress or pants must be leg lengthening without any pattern/ other colors/ decorations) and blouse (sleeves past elbow, no decolletage, no sheer fabric), black hosiery, formal black shoes (no open toe).

 OR